ShepherdDev/digital-signage/README.md

 #### Video

-If you want to throw in some videos for people to watch (audio is played too) then put the link to the video in the `Video URL` attribute of the content channel item.
-When setting up a video slide you should leave the `Image` attribute blank.
+If you want to throw in some videos for people to watch (audio is played too) then put the link to the video in the `Slide Url` attribute of the content channel item.

-Since we don't know the actual length of the video we are using the public Javascript APIs from the respective video providers to receive events when the video finishes playing.
-This can cause hangups if 1) something just goes terribly wrong during playback and the video stops or 2) a network interrupt causes the video to stutter enough that the browser gives up trying to play it but doesn't trigger the "video ended" event.
+>Note: If you enter anything in the `Slide Url` attribute then
+>anything you attached to the `Slide` attribute will be ignored.

+There is some special brains at work that will wait up to 10 seconds for the video to begin playing, and if that expires then it will move on to the next slide.
+Also once the video begins playing it will wait for the duration of the video plus 15 seconds at which point it will timeout again and move on to the next slide.
+This should prevent the slideshow from hanging up if a video gets stuck for some reason.

-##### Supported video providers
+##### Supported video types

+You can link directly to a .M4V or .MP4 file or play from a supported video
+provider:
 * Vimeo
 * Youtube

+> Note: Because we have to detect the type of link you enter only some of
+> the URL formats for Vimeo and Youtube are supported (the most common ones).
+> Also we assume that that URL for a raw video file will end with `.m4v` or
+> `.mp4` otherwise it might not detect properly.

 #### Audio

 You can add background audio to your slideshow.
 The only supported file type is MP3.
+You have two options for loading audio into the content channel.
-Upload your MP3 the same way you would for building an image slide except instead of uploading a PNG to the `Slide` attribute upload your MP3 file instead.
-You obviously won't get a preview image but it will work.
+You can either enter a URL link to an MP3 file like you would a video file or you can upload your MP3 into the `Slide` attribute.
+You obviously won't get a preview image but it will actually work.

 When the slideshow starts any MP3 files will be compiled into a playlist and played one after another and loop when the playlist ends.
 If there a video